Training and Certification for Scaffolding Use — Why It Matters on Every Jobsite

 3. Productivity and Efficiency

 A properly trained crew builds and uses scaffolding faster and more efficiently.
-That means:
+For complex projects, this often involves the use of modular ring lock scaffolding which requires specific assembly knowledge.

 On tight schedules, that efficiency can make the difference between staying on track and falling behind.